ANRGUSC/Urban_IoT_DDoS_Data/README.md

 Output:
 - General analysis on the training like accuracy, loss, confusion matrix, etc.
 - Plots of true positive, false positive, and true attacks versus time for different attack ratios and durations

-## Generate Dataset Statistics

-Three python scripts can be found in [/source_code/stats](https://github.com/ANRGUSC/Urban_IoT_Data/tree/main/source_code/stats) folder for generating the statistics of the benign dataset.

-### active_nodes_percentage.py

-This script generates the plots of active nodes percentage vs time.

-Input:
-- Benign dataset

-Output:
-- Plots of active nodes percentage vs time.

-### correlation.py

-This script generates the plot of Pearson correlation of nodes vs their distance.

-Input:
-- Benign dataset

-Output:
-- Plot of Pearson correlation of nodes vs their distance

-### nodes_active_mean_time.py

-This script generates the histograms of nodes active and inactive mean time vs time of the day.

-Input:
-- Benign dataset

-Output:
-- Plot histograms of nodes active and inactive mean time vs time of the day

 ## Acknowledgement